hyperledger-labs/fabric-smart-client/samples/fabric/iou/README.md

 ## Testing

-Normally, to run the `IOU` sample, one would have to deploy the Fabric Smart Client nodes, the Fabric networks, invoke the view, and so on, by using a bunch of scripts.
+To run the `IOU` sample, one needs first to deploy the `Fabric Smart Client nodes` and the `Fabric network`.
-This is not the most convenient way to test programmatically an application.

-FSC provides an `Integration Test Infrastructure` that allow the developer to:
+Once these networks are deployed, one can invoke views on the smart client nodes to test the `IOU` sample.

-- Describe the topology of the networks (FSC and Fabric networks, in this case);
+So, first step is to describe the topology of the networks we need.
-- Boostrap these networks;
-- Initiate interactive protocols to complete given business tasks.

-To run the test, it is just enough to run `go test` from the folder containing the test.

-Let us go step by step.

 ### Describe the topology of the networks